 In one post, she explained: "I've never wanted to be a lady who lunches - I've always wanted to be a woman who works."

 The site also carried candid blogs she wrote on every birthday.
 On turning 33 in 2014, she wrote: "My 20s were brutal - a constant battle with myself, judging my weight, my style, my desire to be as cool/as hip/as smart/as 'whatever' as everyone else."

 She also grew a large social network profile, with 1.9 million followers on Instagram and more than 350,000 on Twitter.

-But she shut The Tig last April, and deleted her social accounts this January.
+But she shut The Tig in April 2017, and deleted her social accounts January 2018.

-Her media career has gone hand-in-hand with support for causes that are close to her heart.
+Her media career has gone hand-in-hand with support for causes that are important to her.